 South Carolina Rideshare Accident Claims

-Also, if the accident occurs while the rideshare vehicle is transporting a passenger, you may seek compensation from any insurance policies offered by the rideshare company.
+If the accident occurs while the rideshare vehicle is transporting a passenger, you may seek compensation from any insurance policies offered by the rideshare company.
 If another driver causes an accident with your Uber or Lyft, you may qualify to seek compensation from that driver and the driver’s insurance policy.
 In some cases, you may wish to file a lawsuit in civil court.

 Compensation From a South Carolina Rideshare Accident